eunchong0204/OLD_bios611_project1/README.md

 ------------
  Watching a movie is one of the favorite hobbies these days.
 As there has been growing interest in film industy, it is interesting to see which genre of movie makes large profits.
-Also, if you were a film maker, what kind of a movie do you have to make?
+Also, if you were a film maker, what kind of movie do you have to make?

-This project will include descriptive statistics about the relationship between genres and gross, and also include modeling to predict the possibility for a movie to make large profits on the basis of its genres.
+This project will include descriptive statistics about the relationship between genres and gross.
+For this visualization, I plan to make it in an interactive form by using Plotly package.

+the project also include modeling to predict the possibility for a movie to make large profits on the basis of its genres.
 To be specific, I will randomly pick three genres for a movie and predict whether its profit is in the top 25%.
 I do not know about predictive modeling techniques yet.
-So, I will apply techniques presented in the class.
+I will apply techniques presented in the class such as bayesian models, tree based regression.

 Dataset
 --------
  The dataset I will use is publicly available on Kaggle.
 The address is "https://www.kaggle.com/pysaphal/imdb-20002019-movie-data-set-over-3000?select=df_movie_ratings.csv".
 The dataset is scraped from IMDB and contains the information about movies released in the cinema between 2000 and 2019.
-The variables of the data are movie title, gross, imdb user's rating, genres, release year, and so on.
+The columns of the data are movie title, gross, imdb user's rating, genres, release year, and so on.

  Each movie in the data normally belongs to one-to-three genres among total 21 genres.
+For example, the genres of Gladiator are action, adventure, and drama.
 Movies will be grouped into two groups by total gross, one is the top 25% grossing group and the other is the lower 75% grossing group.
-The added 'result' variable in the wrangled dataset shows a group to which a movie belong.
-If a movie is in the top 25%, the movie will be considered as success, otherwise, as failure.
+The added 'result' column in the wrangled dataset shows a group to which a movie belong.
+If a movie is in the top 25%, the movie will be considered as success in the result column, otherwise as failure.

 Preliminary Figures
 -------------------